 - We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.

-Both our open source products and community, and our premium products are growing fast and we need talented engineers to keep that going!
+Both our open-source community, and our premium products are growing fast.
+We need talented engineers to keep that going!

 We need help to continue to improve the health of Material-UI open-source: make the library easier to use, make it support more use cases, improve performance, make it more accessible, and make it easier to customize to support in-house design systems.
 We also need help keeping up with the community, guiding developers to answers, and just generally being a positive presence in the open-source community.

 We also need to develop our premium content.
 We have a store, and an enterprise version of the library, starting with the data grid.
 The enterprise features are built on the open-source version of the components.

 Our solution is empowering React developers to build awesome applications.
 It should be easy, it shouldn't require any advanced technical skills.
 Hundreds of thousands of developers use Material-UI every month.
 Let's reach the full potential :D!